deepzS2/deepzS2/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on SABESP Penha
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, C# for Unity, Pentest, 3D Modeling and Digital Art.
 - 💬 Ask me about games, programming, design, etc.
 - 📫 How to reach me: alanbackman10@hotmail.com (Email), [Discord](https://discord.com/users/411557789068951552)
 - ⚡ Fun fact: I love Game Development and I want to learn about it...